emoose/OutRun2006Tweaks/README.md

 Latest builds can be found under the releases section: https://github.com/emoose/OutRun2006Tweaks/releases

 ### Features
-**Gameplay:**
-- 120FPS+ support & built-in framelimiter, allows drawing at any framerate while game uses 60FPS tickrate
-- Restored XInput rumble code from the Xbox release, allowing gear shifts/drifts/crashes/etc to give feedback
-- Xbox Series impulse triggers are supported and can be tweaked inside INI

 **Graphics:**
 - UI can now scale to different aspect ratios without stretching (requires `UIScalingMode = 1` in INI)
 - Game scene & UI textures can be dumped/replaced